Workshop Recordings and Feedback

 The model should include how OPPD can encourage everyone to be more energy efficient with insulating homes and businesses and every other way possible.

-Mark Welsch almost 3 years ago
+Mark Welsch over 3 years ago

 The modeling scenarios I am most interested in seeing are net zero and near zero by 2035 both with and without a carbon price.
 I believe these scenarios are most interesting because there may be a mandate for clean electricity by 2035 and there may be a carbon price to encourage achievement of that target.
 The information generated by the model could be very valuable to both management and the board of directors as they make critical decisions over the next few years.
 Also, confidence in estimates of demand, price, and available technologies is higher between now and 2035 than it is between 2035 and 2050.

-Alan V almost 3 years ago
+Alan V over 3 years ago

 I attended Workshop 4.
 From my perspective as a meteorologist, the proposal to use data from the last 50 years to evaluate scenarios for system reliability and resiliency is insufficient, but could be fixed if a few adjustments are implemented.
 As was pointed out at the end of the workshop, using past data doesn't incorporate climate change.
 In our region, this can be approximated by choosing data from a point further south.
 Taking data from one degree latitude south would correspond to a regional warming of about 1C, at least as much as would be expected in 30 years.
 To test realistic potential heat extremes that the system might be subject to, it would also be necessary to incorporate a hot scenario at least equivalent to the summers of 1934 and 1936, which were hotter than anything in the modern record for most of the SPP region, including the OPPD service area.
 In recent heat waves, hot and humid conditions with relatively light winds have been predominant.
 The 1930s heat waves were generally very hot and dry, with stronger winds.
 This would make a difference for both wind resources, and electricity demand for air conditioning vs. agricultural irrigation.
 Generator cooling water availability is also potentially affected differently.
 The 2012 heat wave was a modern analog of very hot, dry conditions.
 It should be scaled hotter to reflect 1934 and 1936 conditions, and this could be developed as an extreme heat wave scenario.
 Severe winter cold is adequately sampled in a prior 50-year dataset.
 However, a climate change concern not addressed sufficiently is an expected increase in icing events.
 These are more prevalent and severe further south, and are expected to increase in our region.
 This could be addressed by shifting the winter data grid northward for icing scenarios.
 The two subtypes that would threaten the grid are severe accumulation events, and prolonged light icing events.
 The former could potentially take down power lines.
 The latter might disable wind generation, even if the ice load is insufficient to threaten power lines, because the turbine blades would be moving through an elevated layer of increased ice accumulation.
 Of course, during an icing event, locally available solar generation is minimal, due to heavy cloud cover.

-JPollack almost 3 years ago
+JPollack over 3 years ago

 I attended Workshop 4: Developing Modeling Approach and wanted to provide feedback on the response regarding future climate change and how that would be incorporated into the models.
 I believe that the speaker said that the climate records for the past 50 years would be used as the future climate in the scenarios you will be running.
 I believe a better approach would be to contact the Nebraska State Climatologist, Martha Shulski at UNL for data on future climate predictions.
 She has provided an excellent synopsis of the future climate predictions for different parts of NE.
 Her analysis has been used for both surface and groundwater modeling across the state and the same data could be used for OPPD's work.
 She uses the global climate models developed by the IPCC.

-Karen Griffin almost 3 years ago
+Karen Griffin over 3 years ago

 I recently attended the OPPD decarbonization meeting.
 I was the participant who bought up that OPPD has a unique opportunity with an industrial customer with an existing installation of 132 MW of electric boiler load.
 These boilers are currently mothballed.
 With the correct financial incentives, the boilers could give OPPD 132 MW of demand response while offsetting steam produced from gas boilers.
 Think of them as a “Reverse Peaking Plant”.
 Let me know if you would like to discuss my idea.

-cmaras almost 3 years ago
+cmaras over 3 years ago

 Page last updated: 04 Feb 2022, 04:26 PM